-- (a) retain the vegetative material and topsoil removed by clearing authorised under this Permit and stockpile the vegetative material and topsoil in an area that has already been cleared. - (b) within 12 months following clearing authorised under this permit, revegetate and rehabilitate the areas that are no longer required for the purpose for which they were cleared under this Permit by: - (i) re-shaping the surface of the land so that it is consistent with the surrounding 5 metres of uncleared land: - (ii) ripping the ground on the contour to remove soil compaction; and - (iii) laying the vegetative material and topsoil retained under Condition 8(a). - (c) within 4 years of laying the vegetative material and topsoil on the cleared area in accordance with Condition 8(b) of this Permit: - (i) engage an environmental specialist to determine the species composition, structure and density of the area revegetated and rehabilitated; and - (ii) where, in the opinion of an environmental specialist, the composition, structure and density determined under Condition 8(c)(i) of this Permit will not result in a similar species composition, structure and density to that of pre-clearing vegetation types in that area, revegetate the area by deliberately planting and/or direct seeding native vegetation that will result in a similar species composition, structure and density of native vegetation to pre-clearing vegetation types in that area and ensuring only local provenance seeds and propagating material are used.
+- (a) retain the vegetative material and topsoil removed by clearing authorised under this Permit and stockpile the vegetative material and topsoil in an area that has already been cleared. - (b) within 12 months following clearing authorised under this permit, revegetate and rehabilitate the areas that are no longer required for the purpose for which they were cleared under this Permit by: - (i) re-shaping the surface of the land so that it is consistent with the surrounding 5 metres of uncleared land; and - (ii) laying the vegetative material and topsoil retained under Condition 9(a). - (c) within 4 years of laying the vegetative material and topsoil on the cleared area in accordance with Condition 9(b) of this Permit: - engage an environmental specialist to determine the species composition, structure and density of the area revegetated and rehabilitated; and - (ii) where, in the opinion of an environmental specialist, the composition, structure and density determined under Condition 9(c)(i) of this Permit will not result in a similar species composition, structure and density to that of pre-clearing vegetation types in that area, revegetate the area by deliberately planting and/or direct seeding native vegetation that will result in a similar species composition, structure and density of native vegetation to pre-clearing vegetation types in that area and ensuring only local provenance seeds and propagating material are used.